juniorverli/juniorverli/README.md

 ### 💼 What I Do

-- Build Medallion Architecture pipelines (Bronze → Silver → Gold) on Databricks
+- Build Medallion Architecture pipelines (Bronze → Silver → Gold) on Databricks or Trino.
-- Orchestrate complex data workflows with Airflow and dbt
+- Orchestrate complex data workflows with Airflow and dbt.
-- Implement data quality testing and governance frameworks
+- Implement data quality testing and governance frameworks.
-- Design Reverse ETL processes for CRM enrichment
+- Design Reverse ETL processes for CRM enrichment.
-- Optimize data processing costs with FinOps strategies
+- Optimize data processing costs with FinOps strategies.

 ### 📫 Let's Connect